Timeouts

 The memory complexity of each rule or parametric rule is displayed in the Live Statistics panel in the Certora Prover reports.

-The Certora Prover performs a decompilation of bytecode in a way that all EVM primitives can ultimately be modeled as SMT constructs.
+The Certora Prover decompiles bytecode so that all EVM primitives can ultimately be modeled as SMT constructs.
 This process introduces key-to-value mappings for EVM memory and EVM storage.
-Additionally the CVL specification may introduce ghost mappings.
-The Prover runs static analyses to reduce the load on these mappings by splitting them into smaller pieces, (smaller mappings or scalar variables), but this is not always possible and some mappings usually remain in the final SMT formula.
+Additionally, the CVL specification may introduce ghost mappings.
+The Prover runs static analyses to reduce the load on these mappings by splitting them into smaller pieces (smaller mappings or scalar variables).
+However, this is not always possible, and some mappings usually remain in the final SMT formula.

 Under this model, “memory updates” is a measure of how many times we store into a key-value mapping such as memory, storage, or a ghost function.
 The “longest update sequence” statistic represents the length the longest sequence of updates (i.e. store operations) performed on one of the mappings.
 In both cases, a smaller number indicates a less difficult problem for the Prover to solve.